GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I am never satisfied until I have said as much as possible in a few words, and writing briefly takes far more time than writing at length.
+> ### The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities.
 >
-> ~ *Carl Friedrich Gauss*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts